electricimp/SPIFlashFileSystem/README.md

 The file will be broken into two pages, each 4096 bytes large.
 Both pages will contain 6-bytes of header information:

-- 2-bytes for the FileID
+- 2 bytes for the FileID
-- 2-bytes for the SpanID
+- 2 bytes for the SpanID
-- 2-bytes for the length of the data in the span/page
+- 2 bytes for the length of the data in the span/page

+The first span will *also* contain:
+- 4 bytes to record the creation timestamp
-The first span will *also* contain an additional byte to denote the length of the filename, followed by the filename itself.
+- 1 byte to denote the length of the filename, followed by
+- the filename

 After we've written the header information, we fill the remainder of the span with the file's data.
 We will use all of the available storage in the first span, but only the first 2150 bytes of the second span.
 The remaining 1946 bytes in the second span will be unusable (as pages cannot be shared amongst multiple files).